Inexact Tensor Methods and Their Application to Stochastic Convex Optimization

-Thus, we have build a regularized inexact Taylor polynomial $\omega_{\aa{\bx, p}}(\bs)$ defined in \eqref{eq:model} as an model of the objective $f$.
-Theorem \ref{thm:model_cnvxty} claims that this model satisfies two main conditions: \begin{itemize} \item Model $\omega_{\aa{\bx, p}}(\bs)$ is a global upper bound for the function $f$:
+Thus, we have constructed a regularized inexact Taylor polynomial $\omega_{{x, p}}(y)$ defined in \eqref{eq:model} as a model of the objective $f(y)$.
+Theorem \ref{thm:model_cnvxty} claims that this model satisfies two main conditions: \begin{itemize} \item Model $\omega_{{x, p}}(y)$ is a global upper bound for the function $f$: